 (A) Violin plot of expression of genes in the GO category Double-strand break repair from input mRNAseq.
 No significant overall change in expression of these genes occurs comparing each genetically enriched developmental stage to GSCs.
 (B) Violin plot of expression of genes in the GO category Double-strand break repair from polysome-seq.
 Overall expression of these genes increases in CBs, cysts, and young-wt ovaries compared to GSCs.
-Values above plots represent Holm-Bonnferroni adjusted p-values resulting from a one-sided t-test with mu=0.
+Values above plots represent Holm-Bonnferroni adjusted p-values from a Welch’s t-test between the indicated genotypes.
 (C) Violin plot of expression of genes in the GO category Double-strand break repair from scRNA-seq.
-Overall expression of these genes increases in CBs, cysts, and young-wt ovaries compared to the GSC/CB/2CC cluster.
-Values above plots represent Holm-Bonnferroni adjusted p-values resulting from a one-sided t-test with mu=0.
+Overall expression of these genes increases in CBs, cysts, and young-WT ovaries compared to the GSC/CB/2CC cluster.
+Values above plots represent Holm-Bonnferroni adjusted p-values from a Welch’s t-test between the indicated genotypes

 Supplemental Figure 1.
 Sequencing strategy and clustered heatmaps of differential expression, related to Figure 1

-(A) Schema of strategy used to obtain input mRNA samples and matched polysome-seq libraries of ovaries genetically enriched for developmental milestones.
+(A) Schematic of strategy used to obtain input mRNA samples and matched polysome-seq libraries of ovaries genetically enriched for developmental milestones.
 (B-B’) Clustered heatmaps of (B) bulk input mRNAseq and (B’) log2(TE) from bulk polysome-seq of the developmental milestones indicated on the X-axis.
 Each row in the heatmap indicates a gene that is differentially expressed in at least one of the milestones compared to all others in a pairwise fashion.
 Color scale denotes average relative expression.
 (C) scRNA-seq of early germline cells and (C’) scRNA-seq of somatic cells in the germarium.
 X-axis denotes cell-type and each row in the heatmap indicates a gene that is differentially expressed in at least one of the cell-types compared to all others in a pairwise fashion.

 Supplemental Figure 2.
-Input mRNAseq recapitulates previously observed expression patterns of gene expression, related to Figure 2
+Bulk mRNAseq recapitulates previously observed expression patterns of gene expression, related to Figure 2

-(A-A’) Violin plots of expression from bulk mRNAseq of genes 2-fold or more (A) down or (A’) upregulated in bam RNAi germline cells compared to UAS-TKV overexpressing germline cell with a p-value < 0.01 over germline development from Wilcockson et al. demonstrate that bulk mRNAseq identifies similar trends in gene expression compared to the FACS based method employed by Wilcockson et al. Values above plots represent Holm-Bonnferroni adjusted p-values resulting from a one-sided t-test with mu=0.
+(A-A’) Violin plots of expression from bulk mRNAseq of genes 2-fold or more (A) down or (A’) upregulated in bam RNAi germline cells compared to UAS-TKV overexpressing germline cell with a p-value < 0.01 over germline development from Wilcockson et al. demonstrate that bulk mRNAseq identifies similar trends in gene expression compared to the FACS based method employed by Wilcockson et al. Values above plots represent Holm-Bonnferroni adjusted p-values from a Welch’s t-test between the indicated genotypes.
 (C) Visualization of expression of RpS19b over germline development from (C) polysome-seq data.
-Color indicates relative expression and values indicate the mean TE of RpS19b in each given stage.
-RpS19b TE is relatively consistent during early oogenesis and decreases in the egg chambers.
+Color indicates TE and values indicate the log2 mean TE±standard error RpS19b TE is relatively consistent during early oogenesis and decreases in the egg chambers.

 Supplemental Figure 3.
-Genes involved in Meiotic cell cycle, including Ord, may be controlled post-transcriptionally, related to Figure 4.
+Genes involved in meiotic cell cycle, including Ord, may be controlled post-transcriptionally, related to Figure 4.